Dr Ria Dunkley

 - Exploring the motivations and experiences of environmental citizen scientists: A comparative study of two citizen science learning spaces, Sustainable places research institute data collection fund award (£2,975.59, PI: Ria Dunkley).

 - ESRC Impact Acceleration Account: Building evaluative capacity amongst outdoor learning practitioners: Enhancing user experience understanding through place-based research methodologies, January 2016 -December 2016 (Awarded ESRC £2,858.00, PI).

 - Santander grant to establish a citizen science project: "spotabee.buzz" (Awarded Santander, £5,000, Co-I: Ria Dunkley & Co-I: Professor Les Baillie).

-- Cardiff Undergraduate Research Opportunities Programme (CUROP) award to host placement student for research project: 'The Campus as a Living Laboratory – sustainable place-making through visualisations', July, 2015 (Awarded Cardiff University, £1,440, PI).
+- Cardiff Undergraduate Research Opportunities Programme (CUROP) award for hosting placement students for the research project: 'The Campus as a Living Laboratory – sustainable place-making through visualisations', July 2015 (Awarded Cardiff University, £1,440, PI).

 - GW4 Initiator fund: 'Sustainability, Place and Memory': An Environmental Humanities Network, 2015 (Awarded £5,106 GW4) (PI: Dr Nicola Whyte, Co-I: Ria Dunkley, Co-I, Professor Peter Coates, Co-I, Professor Axel Goodbody)

-- Two Cardiff Undergraduate Research Opportunities Programme (CUROP) awards to host placement student for research project: 'The University Campus as a Living Laboratory – Exploring place-based learning approaches to Education for Sustainability', July, 2014 (Awarded Cardiff University, £2,720, PI).
+- Two Cardiff Undergraduate Research Opportunities Programme (CUROP) awards to host placement students for the research project: 'The University Campus as a Living Laboratory – Exploring place-based learning approaches to Education for Sustainability', July 2014 (Awarded Cardiff University, £2,720, PI).